EVENT: DESI BLOGGERS CONNECT

 - vegetables like potatoes, sweet potatoes, arbi, carrot, tomatoes, yam, pumpkin, bottle gourd, cucumber

-For this Navratri Fasting, I decided to make thalipeeth.
+Especially for this Navratri Fasting, I decided to make thalipeeth.

 What is Thalipeeth?